 Complaining about care products

-If your council arranged for and purchased a care product for you, report it to them and they should replace it.
+If your local authority arranged for, and bought, a care product for you – report it to them and they should replace it.

-If you bought a care product directly, go back to the retailer to ask for a refund or replacement.
+If you bought a care product from a retailer, ask them for a refund or replacement.

 Complaining about financial care products

-- If you’ve purchased a financial product to pay for your care and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure and launch an official complaint directly with them.
+- If you’ve bought a financial product to pay for your care and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure.
+Then launch an official complaint with them.
 Firms regulated by the Financial Conduct Authority are legally obliged to have one.

-- If you don’t get a satisfactory outcome, contact the Financial Ombudsman Serviceopens in new window to complain.
+- If you’re not happy with the result, contact the Financial Ombudsman Serviceopens in new window to complain.

 - If the Financial Ombudsman Service has considered your complaint and you’re still unhappy, you can take the matter to court.
-However, bear in mind that in most cases the court is likely to agree with the Financial Ombudsman Service’s decision, and it could be a lengthy and costly process.
+However, bear in mind that in most cases the court is likely to agree with the Financial Ombudsman Service’s decision.
+And it could be a long and expensive process.